alanpt/unity-cheat-sheet/README.md

 Attach this to the Normcore VR Player Prefab, to only be seen as a representation of another and not self.

 ![image](https://user-images.githubusercontent.com/9862287/130902292-d5899121-6153-4186-af72-b4c5710dab3a.png)

+## Lists, Dictionaries and Hashsets
+- List - an ordered collection of objects
+- Dictionary - a key-value pair collection that allows looking up values based on keys
+- HashSet - an unordered collection of objects
+-